MicrosoftDocs/azure-devops-docs/docs/pipelines/release/automate-service-connections.md

 Automation also helps enforce security policies and compliance requirements by making sure that service connections are created with the necessary permissions and configurations, while also serving as documentation for the setup process.

-To automate the creation of a service connection that uses workload identity federation, you'll need to create objects in a specific order.
+To automate the creation of a service connection that uses workload identity federation, you need to create objects in a specific order.

 ## Create identity